In this example, you will set up:

 Now, run the script to create a deployment (in future examples this step is omitted for brevity):

-python buy.py
+python deploy_buy.py

 You should see messages in your terminal that Docker is building your image.
 When the deployment build succeeds, you will see information in your terminal showing you how to start a worker for your deployment, and how to run your deployment.
 Your deployment is visible on the Deployments page in the UI.